Locations:

 What does diastasis recti feel like?

-Diastasis recti is not painful.
-You may feel pain associated with some of the side effects of diastasis, but the ab separation itself doesn't hurt.
-You may feel weakness in your core when doing once easy tasks, like lifting a laundry basket.
-Some people feel a jelly-like texture in the space between the left and right abdominals when contracting the ab muscles.
+Diastasis recti isn’t painful.
+You may feel pain due to some of the side effects of diastasis, but the ab separation itself doesn’t hurt.
+You may feel weakness in your core when doing once-easy tasks, like lifting a laundry basket.
+Some people feel a jelly-like texture in the space between the left and right abdominals when contracting their ab muscles.

 Several factors can increase your risk for developing diastasis recti: